liwenxi/liwenxi.github.io/content/publication/li2024ecai/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In "European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases 2024"
+publication: In "27th European Conference on Artificial Intelligence"
-publication_short: In *ECML-PKDD 2024*
+publication_short: In *ECAI 2024*

-abstract: "The advancement of deep learning in object detection has predominantly focused on megapixel images, leaving a critical gap in efficient processing of gigapixel images.
+abstract: "The advancement of deep learning in object detection and tracking has predominantly focused on megapixel images, leaving a critical gap in efficient processing of gigapixel images.
 These super high-resolution images present unique challenges due to their immense size and computational demands.
-To address this, we introduce 'SaccadeDet', an innovative architecture for gigapixel-level object detection, inspired by the human eye saccadic movement.
-The cornerstone of SaccadeDet is its ability to strategically select and process image regions, dramatically reducing computational load.
-This is achieved through a two-stage process: the 'saccade' stage, which identifies regions of probable interest, and the 'gaze' stage, which refines detection in these targeted areas.
+To address this, we introduce SaccadeMOT, an innovative architecture for gigapixel-level multi-object tracking, inspired by the human eye saccadic movement.
+The cornerstone of SaccadeMOT is its ability to strategically select and process image regions, dramatically reducing computational load.
+The part of the detection phase is achieved through a two-stage process: the 'saccade' stage, which identifies regions of probable interest, and the 'gaze' stage, which refines detection in these targeted areas.
+Based on detection results, we track every object by a combination of head tracking and body tracking.
 Our approach, evaluated on the PANDA dataset, not only achieves a 8x speed increase over the state-of-the-art methods but also demonstrates significant potential in gigapixel-level pathology analysis through its application to Whole Slide Imaging."

 # # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.